 Is Saif Ali Khan Jealous Of Wife Kareena Kapoor Khan's Success?
-Read On To Know Actor's Reply
+Here’s What The Actor Has To Say

-Be it their personal or professional life, Saif Ali Khan and Kareena Kapoor Khan have always been a strong pillar of support for each other.
+Be it their personal or professional lives, Saif Ali Khan and Kareena Kapoor Khan have always been a strong pillar of support to each other.
 Lately, Saif's last few film releases haven't fared as expected.
 On the other hand, Kareena has been hitting the headlines for all the right reasons.

-In a recent interview with Rajeev Masand, the 'Lal Kaptaan' actor was asked if he ever felt jealous of his wife's success whenever his film flopped at the box office.
+In a recent interview with film critic and journalist Rajeev Masand, the 'Lal Kaptaan' actor was asked if he ever felt jealous of his wife's success whenever his film flopped at the box office.
 Here's what Saif had to say.

 Saif Says He Has Never Measured Life In Terms Of Success

 The actor told Rajeev Masand, "No, no, no. I mean I think we're far too realistic for that kind of thing.
-One understands that but no we aren't as chauvinist...you know things change, things go up and down and things happen.
-At one point in time somebody is more successful than the other and the other time both people are having a great time.
+One understands that but no, we aren't as chauvinist...you know things change, things go up and down and things happen.
+At one point in time, somebody is more successful than the other and the other time, both people are having a great time.
 But I have never measured life in those terms."

 The Actor Further Added...

-"In fact the success of my life has got nothing to do with box office.
-It's to do precisely what's happening at home."
+"In fact, the success of my life has got nothing to do with box office.
+It's to do precisely with what's happening at home."

-Saif told the journalist, "I imagine there might be pressure if you are not working and if your are not contributing and if you kind of just, you know, lazing around, being jobless.
-I mean that would be I can imagine a little embarrassing and a little irritating to the partner as well.
-But any good thing if you're doing better than me...I mean I do live with such a glamourous and successful movie star and it never, never...maybe it's her greatness as a person that it never really feels like a competition, which of course it isn't."
+Saif told the journalist, "I imagine there might be pressure if you are not working and if you are not contributing and if you kind of just, you know, lazing around, being jobless.
+I mean that would be I can imagine, a little embarrassing and a little irritating to the partner as well.
+But any good thing if you're doing better than me...I mean I do live with such a glamorous and successful movie star and it never, never...maybe it's her greatness as a person that it never really feels like a competition, which of course it isn't." (sic)

 Saif Ali Khan Has Never Competed With Wife Kareena Kapoor